Chapter 3:

 It’s not magic.

-It is something born when someone decides they will not be felled by another’s will.”
+It’s something born when someone decides they won’t fall by another’s will.”

 “Stop everything!
 This is no longer training!”